matiaspakua/tech.notes.io/pages/sw_and_system_architecture/sustainable_software_architecture.md

 ![](../../images/development_time_pie_chart.png)

+The human brain has a limited capacity.
+The brain can only remember about 30,000 lines of code and that developers spend most of their time reading and understanding existing code.

 That 70% explain why is so important to had a well defined architecture and behind that is a human reason: the human brain is trained to understand "structures"

 ![](../../images/software_architecture_structures_human_brain.png)

+### Chunking

+**Chunking** is a method of facilitating **short-term memory** by **grouping individual pieces of information into larger, more familiar groups**.
+When you chunk information, you break up long strings of data into smaller, more manageable units or “chunks.”
+These chunks are easier to commit to memory than a longer uninterrupted string of information.

+Here’s how it works:

+ * **Limited Short-Term Memory**: Our short-term memory has a capacity for about four chunks of information.
+While some research suggests people can store between five and nine units of information, chunking allows us to “hack” these limits by organizing data into meaningful groups.
+ * **Patterns and Connections**: Our brains naturally seek patterns and make connections.
+Chunking leverages this tendency.
+By separating disparate elements into larger blocks, we make them easier to recall.
+This process isn’t just crucial for memory; it’s also a source of creativity.
+As Steve Jobs once said, “Creativity is just connecting things”

 ## Cycles create technical debt